Shock in the ICU

 Stroke Volume (SV): volume of blood pumped from the left ventricle per heartbeat

-Stroke volume measurement with Edwards devices, such as the ClearSight system, FloTrac system, and Acumen IQ system, enable an individualized approach for administering fluid until SV reaches a plateau on the Frank-Starling curve, to help prevent hypovolemia and excessive fluid administration.
+Stroke volume measurement with Edwards devices, such as ClearSight finger cuff, FloTrac sensor, and Acumen IQ sensor, enable an individualized approach for administering fluid until SV reaches a plateau on the Frank-Starling curve, to help prevent hypovolemia and excessive fluid administration.

 Advanced hemodynamic parameters such as SV and stroke volume variation (SVV), are key to optimal fluid administration and keeping patients in the optimal volume range.
 They are more informative than conventional parameters (such as blood pressure or central venous pressure) in determining fluid responsiveness and may help clinicians avoid excessive and insufficient fluid administration.